 Mentor: Beth Robinson

-Caroline Juang received her A.B. with Earth and Planetary Sciences from Harvard University.
+Caroline Juang received her A.B. in Earth and Planetary Sciences from Harvard University.
 She is an earth scientist with a keen interest in space, drawn into the space sector after an internship at NASA Goddard Space Flight Center (GSFC) just before starting college.

 As a Brooke Owens Fellow, Caroline worked at Bryce Space and Technology, conducting and presenting research on SmallSat market trends, which was published as "Smallsats by the Numbers 2018".
 She also assisted the Business Development team with proposals, research, and the 2017 Start-Up Space report.

 Caroline is now an incoming Ph.D. student at Columbia University.
 She previously worked as a Landslide Citizen Science Project Coordinator at NASA GSFC.
 She managed the Landslide Reporter citizen science project, performing spatial analysis, data input and validation, website curation, branding, outreach, and publication writing for the project.
 On the side, she continues to volunteer for the Brooke Owens Fellowship and the Space Generation Advisory Council.